hiqua/tiro/README.md

 # Tiro

-**N.Bn.**: this code was written mostly to become familiar with Rust, and as such is not idiomatic / clean etc.
+**N.B.**: this code was written mostly to become familiar with Rust, and as such is not idiomatic / clean etc.

 ## Example